hackclub/hackclub/workshops/Tkinter Workshop/README.md

 #### What is Tkinter?

-Tkinter is a library in python used to make cool User Interfaces(UI).
-What the user sees on the screen to interact with the program is called a user interface.
-Here we will use it to make our Quotes Hub.
+Tkinter is a library in Python used to make visual User Interfaces (UI), which users see on their screen and interact with.
+In this workshop, we’ll use Tkinter to make our Quotes Hub interface.

 ## Code and explanation.